-If formal action is deemed necessary an investigation will be commissioned by the Commissioning Manager and they will identify an appropriate investigating officer/ manager, who has had no prior involvement and/or conflict of interest, in respect of the alleged incident/misconduct.
-The Commissioning Manager must ensure at the start of the process that the Investigating Manager will be available for the duration of the investigation, to avoid any delays in concluding the investigation.
-The Commissioning Manager will be responsible for drafting the terms of reference for the investigation and ensuring this is shared with the employee, their Staff Side/Trade Union Representative and Investigating Manager.
-(See blank Terms of Reference Template in Toolkit)
+If formal action is deemed necessary an investigation will be commissioned by the trained Commissioning Manager and they will identify an appropriate trained investigating officer/manager, who has had no prior involvement and/or conflict of interest, in respect of the alleged incident/misconduct.
+The Commissioning Manager must ensure at the start of the process that the Investigating Manager willbe available for the duration of the investigation to avoid any delays in concluding the investigation.
+It is important to ascertain the investigating skills and experience that the potential Investigating Officer/ Manager has, prior to making the appointment.
+Commissioning Managers should seek to understand the previous experiences they may have of carrying out an investigation, and if they have received such training within the Trust or an alternative NHS organisation.

+An investigation should ideally be completed within 40 workings days of being commissioned and receipt of the terms of reference, however this may vary depending on the complexity of the case.
+(See Sample Investigation Report incl. evidence matrix in Toolkit) The Commissioning Manager will be responsible for drafting the terms of reference for the investigation and ensuring this is shared with the employee, their Staff Side/Trade Union Representative and Investigating Manager.
+(See Terms of Reference Template in Toolkit)

-The People Operations Team will confirm an appropriate HR representative to support the investigation.
+The People Team will confirm an appropriate People Team representative to support the investigation.

-The investigation will involve interviewing the employee and all potential witnesses regarding the alleged misconduct and reviewing any other relevant information and documentation.
+The investigation will involve interviewing the employee and all potential witnesses regarding the alleged misconduct and reviewing any other relevant information, visiting the site and reviewing documentation.
 The Investigating /Officer Manager will be responsible for writing an investigation report outlining the facts and findings of the investigation.
-The Investigating Officer/Manager is not responsible for reaching any decision/making any judgement on the evidence collected.
+The Investigating Officer/Manager can make recommendations but is not responsible for reaching any final decision/making and judgement on the evidence collected.